-The farmer was despatched to callect plance and wooden poets, while a team whicle was diverted to collect spades and other bits of planking.
-These would be required in the event of a major root fail.
+The farmer was despotched to collect plants and wooden poets, while a team sufficie was diverted to collect spades and other bits of planking.
+These would be required in the event of a major roof fall.

-The open's head would have to be held above water to stop it from drowning after Marroullination.
+The cow's head would have to be held above water to stop it from drowning after Wanguilleation inciviledge of the unco-operative attitude anamatic could adopt in such situations.

-Following the arrival of the vot and other eculpment, the team vehicle was moved down to near the mine entrance in order to floodlight it.
-We hoped this would encourage the oow, once it was turned round, to head for light, thend spot lamos were placed along the tunnel for the same SN/DOSE who was not very enthusiantic, due to his inculate witerago-conu on to ephelwoni anamalis could adopt in such situations.
+Following the arrival of the yet and other equipment, the team vehicle was moved down to near the mine entrance in order to bloodlight it.
+We hoped this would encourage the dow, once it was turned round, to head for light, third spot large. were placed along the turnel for the same DIMPOSE

-The situation was explained to the vec-
+The situation was explained to the vet

-He was prior a hand tamp and a heimet and told about the rather sticky mud all the way up to the year of the animal.
-Once kitted out, the was led to the minu like a man being led to the gallows.
+He was given a hand tamp and a feamet and told about the rather sticky mud all the way up to the year of the animal.
+Once kitted out, he was led to the mine tile a man being led to the gallows.

-"I don't big this very much," he muthered.
-"They never mensioned during mything like this at university."
+"I don't like this very much," he muttered.
+"They never membered during anything like this at university."

-OR satury masone, the number of personnel actually at the apene of tetten would be at a minimum, but lither team members would be positioned at anianutia its provide communication and be on hand for back-up, if required.
+OR suluty reasons, the number of personnel actually at the agent of octon would be at a minimum, but other team members would be positioned at attenuts to provide communication and be on hand for back-up, if required.

-Questioned about the image he had with him, the vet explained that his list choice was one that would cause immediate unmonocinusness and would last till the antidate was given.
+Questioned about the drugs he had with him, the vet explained that his first choice was one that would cause immediate uncoreconveness and would last fill the antidate was given.

-The main problem with it was that if absorbed through human skin and not troated ennectatory, it caused doubt within tive minutes.
-The thought of a nervous set, in a contrast turnet, waving a lethal needle amond, coupled with the risk of broken britten, quickly decided us against this
+The man problem with 8 was that if absorbed through human skin and not treated immediately, it caused death within tive minutes.
+The thought of a nervous set, in a contined turnet, waving a lethal needle around, coupled with the risk of broken bottlers, quickly decided us against this.

-The other drug available caused unconsciousness which would last approxi-Continued an Page 34.
+The other drug available caused unconsciousness which would last approxi-

+Continued on Page 34.